texas-robocamp/texas-robocamp.github.io/tutorials/using_linux.md

 ## Basic Linux Commands

-An important part of using Linux is becoming familiar with the command line.
 Here a few commands you will need during the course of this camp.
 Try them out.

 Command | Example | What it does
 ------- | ------- | ------------
 ls | `ls .` | Lists the contents of the current directory. mkdir | `mkdir new` | Makes a directory. cd | `cd new` | Enters a different directory. pwd | `pwd` | Tells you what directory you are in.
+"Present Working Directory"

 When you first open the terminal you will see a command prompt.
 You will be in your home directory.
 If you type pwd, you will see the "path" to your home directory.